-Value of wood floors: Apart from adding value to your home, wooden floors are also very attractive and of as opposed to carpeting.
+Value of wood floors: Apart from adding value to your home, wooden floors are also very attractive and can be easily cleaned and taken care of as opposed to carpeting.
 However, nothing can prevent it from being exposed to the scourges of time, which eventually make it dull, scarred and water-damaged.

 A beautifully polished wood floor creates an inviting environment and adds to the warmth of your home.
 If your hardwood floors are becoming grimy, scratched and lightly worn but you are in two minds about asking for professional help and taking up an expensive refinishing project; you can always opt for alternative and cost-effective methods.

 Real estate showings and in-house events are ideal occasions to justify rejuvenation work; but, it shouldn’t be limited to just that.

 Screening and Re-coating

 One of the easiest and most cost effective methods of wood floor restoration is screening and coating.
 When carried out annually on the exposed hardwood surface, it revitalizes the finish and protects it against wear and tear brought about by regular traffic.
 The steps for the screening and re-coating are as follows: